Opportunity assessment funding

 Funding is available to get a professional opportunity assessment of your building as part of the Social Housing Energy Savings Program.

-An opportunity assessment will provide you with a high-level assessment of your building energy systems to identify short and long-term projects that would improve electrical energy efficiency and more.
+An opportunity assessment will provide you with a high-level assessment of your building energy systems to identify short and long-term projects that would improve energy efficiency or reduce greenhouse gas emissions.

 These assessments are completed by an energy consultant or staff with appropriate designation at BC Non-Profit Housing Association (BCNPHA) or BC Housing.